Slightly Compressible Forchheimer Flows in Rotating Porous Media: Introduction and formulation of the problem

 It is worth mentioning that the derived estimates in this paper are already complicated, therefore, we strive to make them coherent, and hence more digestible, rather than sharp.

 Concerning the simplification \eqref{sim}, it is a common strategy when encountering a new nonlinear problem.
 As presented above, it allows us to formulate the whole fluid dynamics system as a scalar parabolic equation \eqref{ueq}.
 Such approximation, usually with some average density $\rho_*$, makes the problem much more accessible, while still gives insights on the flows' behaviors.
 More importantly, this approach prompts the way to analyze the full model.
 Indeed, in the general case, the $\mathcal R$ in \eqref{Rdef} becomes $\mathcal R(u)$, and the PDE \eqref{ueq} becomes \beq \phi u_t= \nabla \cdot\Big (X\big(u,\nabla u+u^2 \mathcal Z(x,t)\big)\Big), \eeq with $X(u, y)$ defined in the same way as \eqref{Xdef}.
 Therefore, we can reduce the fluid dynamics system to a scalar PDE again.
 Furthermore, the properties of function $X$ established in subsection \ref{Xpropsec} with explicit dependence on $\mathcal R=\mathcal R(u)$, and other $X$-related results in section \ref{Gradprep} will play fundamental roles in understating the structure of the PDE \eqref{unext}.
-This will be pursued and reported in a sequel (part II) of this paper.
+This will be pursued and reported in a sequel of this paper.

-Finally, in spite of our focus on the slightly compressible fluids, the techniques developed in the current paper can be combined with those in our previous work \cite{CHK1,CHK2} to model and analyze other types of compressible fluid flows such as the rotating isentropic flows for gases.
+Finally, we comment that the choice of the equation of state \eqref{slight}, in addition to its meaningful applications, yields the PDE \eqref{ueq} which can be analyzed rather thoroughly.
+Indeed, many strong estimates will be obtained in the next sections.
+In spite of this focus on the slightly compressible fluids, the techniques developed in the current paper can be combined with those in our previous work \cite{CHK1,CHK2} to model and analyze other types of compressible fluid flows such as the rotating isentropic flows for gases.